HomeTrue North Blog

 9. Art at Glenbow Museum

 The Glenbow Museum is a regional museum dedicated to the art, culture and history of Western Canada.
 Its collections span centuries, from the stories of Canada's first humans, including indigenous people, to the lives of people in the modern era.
+You can also enjoy travelling exhibitions that explore historical and contemporary art, fashion, design and innovation from around the world.
+As well, the museum will give you insights into the history of Calgary.

 A person looking at framed artwork inside the Glenbow Museum